Drathal/react-playground/README.md

   * ...

 While this repro is using webpack as module bundler.
 It does not use webpack for unit testing.
 To archieve this im using `babel-plugin-webpack-loaders` and `babel-plugin-webpack-aliases`.
+This setup reduced time to unit test my components a lot.

 Reducers are lazy loaded yet.

 ## Usage
 ```shell